The Shaggs: Legacy

 The Shaggs' music has been described as both among the worst of all time and a work of unintentional brilliance.
-Chusid noted that many listeners wondered if The Philosophy of the World was the worst album ever recorded.
+The Guardian described them as "one of the most divisive bands in rock history, provoking wonder and horror in equal measure".
+Chusid noted that many listeners wondered if Philosophy of the World was the worst album ever recorded.
+Orlean wrote that "depending on whom you ask, the Shaggs were either the best band of all time or the worst ...
+Such a divergence of opinion confuses the mind."
 The LA Weekly critic Bruce D. Rhodewalt wrote: "If we can judge music on the basis of its honesty, originality and impact, then the Shaggs' Philosophy of the World is the greatest record ever recorded in the history of the universe."
 The Pitchfork critic Lindsay Zoladz said the Shaggs' music was "inscrutable" and challenged listeners to consider what good and bad music is.
 Koda said it would cause "any listener coming to this music to rearrange any pre-existing notions about the relationships between talent, originality, and ability".

 The Shaggs are important to the history of outsider music (music created by self-taught or naïve musicians).
 Chusid described them as "the legendary—if unwitting—godmothers of outsider music".
 Alan McGee, the founder of Creation Records, wrote that they were "ground zero in the spurious world of outsider music" and "created possibilities" for unheard acts including Daniel Johnston and Wesley Willis.
 Moreland argued that the Shaggs were not outsider musicians, as outsider music "is meant to come from an undisturbed place".
-She quoted the art brut founder Jean Dubuffet, who said: "[In outsider art] we are witness to the artistic operation in its pristine form, something unadulterated, something reinvented from scratch at all stages by its maker, who draws solely upon his private impulses."
+She quoted the art brut founder, Jean Dubuffet, who said: "[In outsider art] we are witness to the artistic operation in its pristine form, something unadulterated, something reinvented from scratch at all stages by its maker, who draws solely upon his private impulses."
 By contrast, Moreland noted that the Shaggs were forced to make music by their father.
 She identified a claustrophobia and trauma in their music that she argued was negated by calling them outsiders.

 Pitchfork wrote that the Shaggs had "laid the groundwork" for the "faux-naivete" of twee pop.
 According to the journalist and musician Bob Stanley, they inspired "a wave of faux-naive groups", such as Beat Happening.
 Reviewing the Shaggs' 1999 reunion for The Village Voice, Eric Weisbard wrote that they now seemed less unusual, likening their out-of-tune guitars to Sonic Youth and their "mixture of repression and cutesiness" to Shonen Knife.
 He concluded that their music provided "rough sketches for the future of underground rock".